justinw2211/fairplay-nil/docs/archive/old-docs/test-all-deal-types.md

 # Comprehensive Deal Type Routing Test Plan

+> **⚠️ OUTDATED DOCUMENTATION**
+> This document is archived and reflects an older implementation.
+The current deal type routing is implemented differently.
+See `docs/features/deal-wizard/three-deal-form-routing.md` for current architecture.

 ## 🎯 **Objective**
 Verify that all three deal types (Simple, Clearinghouse, Valuation) properly route to their respective workflows and render correctly.